Tragic chain of events devastate Tongan community after deadly Oakland police chase

 A few years back, Soakai returned to the Bay Area.
 His mother followed.
 And the two lived together in Hayward.

-He spent a lot of time singing gospel at the Laurel United Methodist Church on 35th Avenue in Oakland, where a funeral service was held for him this week.
+He spent a lot of time singing gospel at the Laurel United Methodist Church on 35th Avenue in Oakland.

 "If he wasn't at work, he was hanging out with friends or at church," Finau said.